stormkit-io/www-stormkit-io/content/docs/welcome--2-self-hosting.md

 ---
-title: Getting started (Self-Hosted)
+title: Self-Hosted Alternative to Vercel & Netlify
-description: Self-host Stormkit to take control over your Frontend infrastructure, perfect for teams seeking control, flexiblity and scalability.
+description: Discover Stormkit, the self-hosted alternative to Vercel and Netlify.
+Deploy your frontend apps with full control over your infrastructure, offering powerful features like multiple environments, deployment previews, snippet injections, status checks and analytics.
 ---

 # Self-Hosting